 powered by original coverage from the thomson reuters foundation, openly also aggregates select lgbt+ news and authoritative reports from other sources, with the ambition of becoming the ultimate destination for trusted lgbt+ news and information from around the world.

 all original content available on openly is also distributed directly to all reuters clients, reaching more than 1 billion readers a day.

 we believe news has a key role to play in advancing human rights and in fostering fairer, more prosperous societies, in which no one is ‘left behind’ - to use an expression borrowed from the sustainable development goals.

-As an independent news organisation, our mission is to raise awareness and inform society through fair, accurate, and impartial journalism that can affect government policy, shape legal reform, assist law enforcement, empower civil society and engage business.
-Drawing on the expertise and global footprint of Reuters News, all our stories adhere to the highest standards of accuracy, independence and integrity.
+as an independent news organisation, our mission is to raise awareness and inform society through fair, accurate, and impartial journalism that can affect government policy, shape legal reform, empower civil society and engage business. drawing on the expertise and global footprint of reuters news, all our stories adhere to the highest standards of accuracy, independence and integrity.

-There is a strong need for a global, authoritative news and information platform on LGBT+ rights, one that sheds a light on under-reported stories from around the world, providing unbiased, non-advocacy, trusted content which is of interest to everyone.
-That’s what Openly is all about.
+there is a strong need for a global, authoritative news and information platform on lgbt+ rights, one that sheds a light on under-reported stories from around the world, providing unbiased, non-advocacy, trusted content which is of interest to everyone. that’s what openly is l about.